RICKSANCHEZ29/ywcc307_team2/README.md

 This repository holds the overall process YWCC 307-101 Team 2 took for their project.
 This project was for the 2024 Fall Semester and our given prompt goes as follows:

-New technology is now capable of communicating and making content in ways comparable to humans.
+<pre style="background-color: lightblue; padding: 10px;">New technology is now capable of communicating and making content in ways
+comparable to humans.
 It’s called generative artificial intelligence (AI), and you can use it to excel in the workforce.